kbarlee/srsRAN_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 This set up requires the following:

-	* srsUE running in a seperate network namespace
+	* srsUE running in a separate network namespace
 	* srsENB configured so that both an LTE eNB, and an NSA gNB cell are created at run time
 	* srsEPC with the UE included in the list of subscribers